leomeinel/bevy-getting-started/README.md

 # Bevy - Getting Started

-This is a learning project that follows the [Bevy - Getting Started](https://bevy.org/learn/quick-start/getting-started/) guide.
+This is a learning project that follows the [Bevy - Getting Started](https://bevy.org/learn/quick-start/getting-started) guide.

+You can play the game [here](https://leomeinel.github.io/bevy-getting-started) or download a [release](https://github.com/leomeinel/bevy-getting-started/releases).

 ## Mixed license